Leadership (E), Middle School Instructional Coach

 Bio: Ms. Clark grew up in San Rafael, California, which is just north of the Golden Gate Bridge.
 She is very excited to join the GALA family, and looks forward to empowering and supporting young women to become leaders in STEM fields.
 She is passionate about science, specifically Biology, and loves spending time outdoors.
 She is happiest when she is playing volleyball, hiking, camping, waterskiing, backpacking, crafting, or spending time with her family.

-Science (8), Biology, Chemistry, AP Chemistry, LaCrosse/Volleyball (CIF), Assistant Athletic Director
+Science (8), Biology, Sports Medicine, Assistant Athletic Director

 Bachelor of Science, Biological Sciences, Clemson University